Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Migrate the database to an Amazon Aurora multi-master DB cluster.
 - [ ] Migrate the database to an Amazon RDS for MySQL DB instance.

 ### A SysOps administrator is evaluating Amazon Route 53 `DNS` options to address concerns about high availability for an on-premises website.
 The website consists of two servers: a primary active server and a secondary passive server.
 Route 53 should route traffic to the primary server if the associated health check returns 2xx or 3xx `HTTP` codes.
 All other traffic should be directed to the secondary passive server.
-The failover record type, set ID. and routing policy have been set appropriately for both primary and secondary servers.
+The failover record type, set ID, and routing policy have been set appropriately for both primary and secondary servers.
 Which next step should be taken to configure Route 53?

 - [x] Create an `A` record for each server.
 Associate the records with the Route 53 `HTTP` health check.
 - [ ] Create an `A` record for each server.
 Associate the records with the Route 53 `TCP` health check.